 This section runs between the point where the new waterway joins Broughton Brook in Atterbury, under the iconic Cable Stay bridge in Broughton and on towards the A5130 Newport Road.
-The section is adjacent to a site on the east bank of the brook which has been designated for playing fields and a community pavilion, for which planning permission has been given.
+The section is adjacent to a site on the east bank of the brook which has been designated for playing fields and a community pavilion, Which is currently under construction.

-Note: The area on the map marked "Broughton Manor" has been developed and is now known as "Broughton Gate."
-Likewise the area to the north of the A5130 is currently being developed and is now known as "Brooklands".
+Note: The area on the map to the north of the A5130 is currently being developed and is now known as "Brooklands".